lorenzoscottb/DReAMy/README.md

  'CO': 'confusion',
  'HA': 'happiness'}
 ```
-#### Generation
+### Generation
-Under this format, a `T5-base` model is trained with the same data to generate emotion-based reports, with two extra features.
+Pretty straightforwardly, under this format, an LLM (`T5-base`) was tuned to generate emotion-based reports.
+The main model offerst two extra feature with respect to both MLC models.
 First, the emotions are "numbered".
-This refers to the fact that if the same emotion was found more than once in the same report, the model should be able to identify so.
+That is, if the same emotion was found more than once in the same report, the model should be able to identify so.
 Second, the model is also trained to recognise *to which character* the emotions are associated with.
 See the examples below.

-##### English-only, characters + numbered emotions
 ```py
 classification_type = "generation"
 model_type          = "char-en"